Republicans lean into Trump's border message during a convention night focused on immigration

 Trump, who has long decried rivals with harsh language and talked about prosecuting opponents if he wins a second term, seemed poised to deliver a more toned-down speech.
 His eldest son, Donald Trump Jr., said in an Axios interview outside the RNC that he spent three or four hours going through his father's convention speech with him, "trying to de-escalate some of that rhetoric."

-Still, several Republicans made clear that their calls for harmony and unity did not mean finding common ground with Biden and Democrats, who find themselves still riven by worries that the 81-year-old is not up to the job of defeating Trump.

-Pennsylvania delegate John Fredericks had a simple recommendation for Tuesday’s immigration speakers: “Close the border.
-If you’re here illegally, get them out — now.
-That’s all I’m interested in.
-Get them out.”

 Swenson reported from Minneapolis.
 Fernando reported from Chicago.
-Associated Press writers Steve Peoples, Jill Colvin, Meg Kinnard and Thomas Beaumont in Milwaukee contributed to this report.
+Associated Press writers Steve Peoples, Jill Colvin, Meg Kinnard and Thomas Beaumont in Milwaukee and Michael Balsamo in Chicago contributed to this report.

 Follow the AP's coverage of the 2024 election at https://apnews.com/hub/election-2024.